ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```

 The DNS configuration can be displayed using the command below.
-A DNS Service instance was created.
+A {{site.data.keyword.dns_short}} instance was created.
 The **widgets.com** zone was created.
 Finally the zone was added to all of the VPCs.
 Note the copy/paste of the IDs are required.

    ```
    $ ibmcloud dns instances